ITU-BDSA-GROUP5/Chirp/docs/report.md

 The Chirp.Infrastructure.Tests and Chirp.Web.Tests project contains unit-tests and integration tests for the Chirp.Infrastructure and Chirp.Web projects respectively.

-The Chirp.Web.End2EndTests project tests the whole program, including UI and key functionality.
+The Chirp.Web.End2EndTests project tests the whole program, including UI and key functionality throughout _Chirp!_.
 This test project uses the NUnit test framework.
 The other projects use the xUnit testing tool.

 # Ethics

 ## License

-Our Chirp! application is licensed under [Creative Commons Attribution Share Alike 4.0 International](https://github.com/ITU-BDSA23-GROUP5/Chirp/blob/main/LICENSE).
+Our _Chirp!_ application is licensed under [Creative Commons Attribution Share Alike 4.0 International](https://github.com/ITU-BDSA23-GROUP5/Chirp/blob/main/LICENSE).

 | Permissions    | Limitations   | Conditions                   |
 | -------------- | ------------- | ---------------------------- |